 Basic Capital Policy

 The Company believes that any increase in free cash flows and improvement in ROE should help to ensure its sustainable growth and increase corporate value over the medium to long term.
-To such ends, the Company promotes a capital policy that takes a balanced approach to “undertaking strategic investment,” “enhancing shareholder returns” and“expanding net worth” for the purpose of hedging against possible risks.
+To such ends, in consideration of the business environment and measures for addressing risks, the Company promotes a capital policy that takes a balanced approach to “undertaking strategic investments,” “enhancing shareholder returns” and “expanding net worth”.

 A “business strategy” to achieve an increase of profitable sales and a “finance strategy (encompassing the capital policy)” that heightens the rate of return on invested capital are essential elements with respect to improving free cash flows and ROE.
 In addition, we believe it is crucial that we maximize our operating profit and continually improve our operating margin by strengthening our core businesses and concentrating management resources on initiatives such as business field expansion and active development of new businesses.

-In monitoring our key financial indicators through efforts to realize our new Group Vision, we focus primarily on ROE for capital efficiency, consolidated operating profit for business profitability, free cash flows for profitability and stability, and ratio of equity attributable to owners of parent to total assets (equity ratio) for financial soundness.
+In monitoring our key financial indicators used in achieving the objectives of the Medium-term Businness Plan, we focus primarily on ROE for capital efficiency, consolidated operating profit and ROIC for business profitability, free cash flows for profitability and stability, and ratio of equity attributable to owners of parent to total assets (equity ratio) for financial soundness.

 Shareholder Return Policy

 The Company’s basic policy is to duly return profits to shareholders.
 Hence, while maintaining and enhancing its sound financial standing, the Company strives to provide stable dividends and target a consolidated dividend payout ratio of no less than 30%, taking such factors as profit levels, future capital investment and free cash flow trends into consideration.The Company also gives consideration to the option of purchasing its own shares as appropriate, in accordance with aims that include improving capital efficiency and implementing a flexible capital policy.